billsix/cprogrammingbook/doc/02-Variables.rst

 when you can no longer afford to ignore Section 2.8.

-Many highly experienced C programmers never bother to learn the different precedences of operators, except for a few important cases.
+Many highly experienced C programmers never bother to learn the different precedence of operators, except for a few important cases.
 A precedence table pinned above your desk, for easy reference, is a valuable tool.